angular/angular/aio/content/guide/aot-metadata-errors.md

 </div>

-The compiler encountered a referenced to a locally defined symbol that either wasn't exported or wasn't initialized.
+The compiler encountered a reference to a locally defined symbol that either wasn't exported or wasn't initialized.

 Here's a `provider` example of the problem.